combinatrix-ai/PromptTrail/CONTRIBUTING.md

 - Please build documentation if you change the public interface. (sphinx)
   - `rye run doc`

 Note: You can run all of these commands at once by `rye run all`.
+GitHub Actions will run these commands automatically in check mode when you make a PR.
+If any of these checks fail, please run these commands locally and fix the errors.

 ## License